-As a result of the foregoing, the Company believes it will be necessary to seek additional sources of financing from the sale of equity or debt securities, which likely would result in dilution to the Company's current stockholders, or from the establishment of a credit facility.
-There is no assurance, however, that the Company will be able to obtain such additional financing on commercially reasonable terms, if at all, and there is no assurance that any additional financing the Company does obtain will be sufficient to meet its needs.
-If the Company is not able to obtain the additional financing on a timely basis, the Company may be unable to achieve its anticipated results, and the Company may not be able to meet its other obligations as they become due.
-These conditions raise substantial doubt as to the Company's ability to continue as a going concern.
+As a result of the foregoing, we believe it will be necessary to seek additional financing from the sale of equity or debt securities, which likely would result in dilution to our current stockholders, from the establishment of a credit facility, or from the entry into an agreement with a strategic partner or some other form of collaborative relationship.
+There is no assurance, however, that we will be able to obtain such additional financing on commercially reasonable terms, if at all, and there is no assurance that any additional financing that we do obtain will be sufficient to meet our needs.
+If we are not able to obtain the additional financing on a timely basis, we may be unable to achieve our anticipated results, and we may not be able to meet our other obligations as they become due.
+As such, there is substantial doubt as to our ability to continue as a going concern.